10 Rotorua Must-Dos

-New Zealand has a great deal of unique bird species and one of the best places to see some of these rare birds is at Wingspan, the National Bird of Prey Centre.
-Visit the aviary of these birds in rehabilitation close-up, such as the New Zealand falcon and the dwarf owl called a morepork or ruru in Maori.
+New Zealand has many unique bird species and one of the best places to see some of these rare birds is at Wingspan, the National Bird of Prey Centre.
+Visit the aviary of these birds in rehabilitation close up, such as the New Zealand falcon and the dwarf owl called a morepork or ruru in Maori.
 Arrive at Wingspan for around 2pm and you can even watch the New Zealand falcon’s daily flight displays.

 Location: Paradise Valley Road, Rotorua

 For more wildlife encounters, visit the Kiwi House at Rainbow Springs.
 A behind-the-scenes tour will give you the chance to see young kiwi birds before they are released into the wild as part of a conservation breeding program.
 A day pass to Rainbow Springs will also give you the opportunity to see more New Zealand native wildlife as well as lots and lots of rainbow trout.

 Ever wanted to wander around the crater of a volcano?
 Do just that on Mt Tarawera!
 This mountain has a hugely significant history in New Zealand with a huge eruption that occurred in 1886 shaping the whole landscape around it.
 This mountain is only accessible with a guided tour, but with the vibrant red volcanic landscape, a scree slope run and breathtaking photo opportunities, this walk even rivals the famous Tongariro Crossing.